Religious institute: Admission and religious vows

 The traditional distinction between simple and solemn vows no longer has any juridical effect.
 Solemn vows once meant those taken in what was called a religious order.
 "Today, in order to know when a vow is solemn it will be necessary to refer to the proper law of the institutes of consecrated life."

+Should the members want to leave the institute after perpetual vows, they would have to seek a papal indult of dispensation.
+The benefits of the profession are of a spiritual nature.